Prison Architect 2 is official, bringing Paradox's jail management sim to 3D

 I'm still of two minds about the new 3D art style.
 I was quite fond of Prison Architect's oblong-shaped ne'er-do-wells and their disembodied Rayman hands in the original game, and the more I think about it, the more it feels like part of the game's visual identity has been lost in the 3D transition.
 I'm hoping it will be something of a grower, though, as the rest of Prison Architect 2 looks promising - at least to someone like me who played the original at launch but hasn't much visited it again since.
 Longer-term architects who have been keeping track of its extensive number of expansions, upgrades and mods may feel differently, of course, but right now I'm cautiously optimistic.

-It won't be long until we can see it for ourselves, either, as Prison Architect 2 comes to PC on March 26th - and we'll add a Steam link here as soon as one's available.
+It won't be long until we can see it for ourselves, either, as Prison Architect 2 comes to Steam on March 26th.